Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Four Quadrant Decomposition

-These observations motivate us to decompose token reinforcement in GRPO into four quadrants based on two criteria: (1) \textbf{Reward polarity (positive / negative)}: whether a token belongs to a positive or negative trajectory, determined by the outcome reward $r_i$; (2) \textbf{Token entropy (high / low)}: whether the token entropy $\mathcal{H}_{i,t}$ is higher or lower than the average entropy of the group trajectories $\{\mathcal{H}_{i,t}\}_{i=1}^G$.
-Based on these criteria, we define four distinct quadrants for token reinforcement: \begin{itemize}[leftmargin=*, nosep] \item \textbf{PHR}: Positive High-entropy Reinforcement, \item \textbf{PLR}: Positive Low-entropy Reinforcement, \item \textbf{NHR}: Negative High-entropy Reinforcement, \item \textbf{NLR}: Negative Low-entropy Reinforcement, \end{itemize} as shown in Figure~\ref{fig:intro_pic}.
-This lets us isolate each quadrant's causal contribution via controlled training.
+These observations motivate us to decompose token reinforcement in GRPO into four quadrants based on two criteria: (1) \textbf{Reward polarity (positive / negative)}: whether a token belongs to a positive or negative trajectory, determined by the outcome reward $r_i$; (2) \textbf{Token entropy (high / low)}: whether the token entropy $\mathcal{H}_{i,t}$ is relatively higher or lower than the average entropy of the group trajectories $\{\mathcal{H}_{i,t}\}_{i=1}^G$.
+In this diagnostic, entropy provides the capacity axis, while reward polarity supplies the signed correction direction.
+Using these criteria, we define four diagnostic quadrants for token reinforcement as shown in Figure~\ref{fig:intro_pic}: \begin{itemize}[leftmargin=*, nosep] \item \textbf{PHR}: Positive High-entropy Reinforcement, \item \textbf{PLR}: Positive Low-entropy Reinforcement, \item \textbf{NHR}: Negative High-entropy Reinforcement, \item \textbf{NLR}: Negative Low-entropy Reinforcement, \end{itemize}

-To investigate the underlying learning dynamics of GRPO, we formulate four corresponding sub-objectives.
-Specifically, our experiments employ \texttt{Qwen2.5-Math-7B}.
-We isolate the impact of each quadrant by restricting gradient updates exclusively to tokens within that specific quadrant.
-We primarily evaluate on the IMO-level benchmark AIME24.
-We compute $\text{Pass@}k$ and $\text{Avg@}k$ as our main metrics with $k=32$.
-Notably, $\text{Avg@}k$ approximates greedy decoding accuracy, reflecting the model's confidence in exploiting correct responses~\cite{DBLP:journals/corr/abs-2504-07086}.
-In contrast, $\text{Pass@}k$ with a large $k$ measures the model's ability to generate diverse correct responses across multiple attempts, capturing exploration ability~\cite{DBLP:journals/corr/abs-2504-13837}.
-The detailed training and evaluation setup is provided in Appendix~\ref{app:training_hyperparameters} and~\ref{app:evaluation_setup}.
+To investigate the underlying learning dynamics of GRPO, we formulate four corresponding sub-objectives, each restricting gradient updates exclusively to tokens within one quadrant.
+The diagnostic is instantiated with \texttt{Qwen2.5-Math-7B} and evaluated on AIME24 using $\text{Avg@}32$ and $\text{Pass@}32$ as exploitation- and diversity-oriented behavioral readouts.
+Appendices~\ref{app:training_hyperparameters} and~\ref{app:evaluation_setup} report the detailed training and evaluation setup.